NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Clockfighter.md

 Choose two ability boosts.
 One must be to **Intelligence** or **Charisma**, and one is a free ability boost.

 You're trained in the Crafting skill and the Gladiatorial Lore skill.
-You gain the [[Feats/Experienced Professional|Experienced Professional]] skill feat.
+You gain the [[Experienced Professional|Experienced Professional]] skill feat.

 *Source: Pathfinder Guns & Gears*
 *OGL*